gregorykelleher/gregorykelleher_website/user/pages/01.blog/program/item.md

 auto const messages{ extract_messages(input) };
 ```

 Ground-breaking I know.
-But I'm doing my best to follow the [KISS Principle](https://en.wikipedia.org/wiki/KISS_principle) here.
-This may look trivial but simplicity is the ultimate sophistication.
-If truth be told, it'll be a little tricky staying on course with this singular public API.
+This may look trivial, but that's the point.
+It _should_ be trivial.
+Simplicity is the ultimate sophistication.
+Writing in this manner could be described as [declarative programming](https://en.wikipedia.org/wiki/Declarative_programming), where the "what" takes precendence over the "how".

+I can subscribe to this dogma; I find it easier to read expressions than follow control flow.
+In fact, Dijkstra has a quote on this, which fits quite nicely:

+> "[...] our intellectual powers are rather geared to master static relations and that our powers to visualize processes evolving in time are relatively poorly developed.

+> For that reason we should do (as wise programmers aware of our limitations) our utmost to shorten the conceptual gap between the static program and the dynamic process, to make the correspondence between the program (spread out in text space) and the process (spread out in time) as trivial as possible"

-For starters, what are we returning?
+Anyhow, now begs the question; what are we returning from `extract_messages()`?
 What type does `messages` hold?

 Looking at the `sample_input.csv` each line could represent a `message` containing the data for each of the three fields: